Labor Day. The history is a little more interesting than just picnics and hot dogs.

 Darrow later defended evolution in the Scope's Monkey Trial.

-After six months in prison, Eugene Debs was released and founded:
+After six months in prison, Eugene Debs was released.

 - the Social Democracy of America, 1897;